Employee Guide to Discrimination at Work

 An Employment Solicitor can discuss your circumstances with you and explain the situation without using legal jargon, so that you know where you stand.
 We understand how upsetting discrimination in the workplace can be and we’ll be on hand to support you through every step of your discrimination case.

 If you believe that you have been subjected to discrimination at work and you’re ready to take the first step in making a claim, we can help you.
-For £60 (including VAT) an Employment Solicitor can provide you with a 30 minute initial assessment of your situation over the phone.

 Discrimination Claim Time Limits